If one finds an exceptional arch and wishes to pursue a possible official naming of the arch and placement on a Topo Map contact,

 If you are interested in contributing to the arch data base after locating an arch please note:

-Take four photos, if possible, from different angles to show the arch.
-Show the crack between the wall and arch, from the bottom or top of arch.
+2) Take four photos, if possible, from different angles to show the arch.
+Show the crack between the wall and arch, from the bottom, side or top of arch.

-Record as accurately as possible the width and height, with the width first.
+3) Record as accurately as possible the width and height, with the width first.
 Minimum 3’0 opening.
-PLEASE NOTE, we are only recording arches that are greater than six (6) square feet.
-Six square feet or under will not make the list.
+PLEASE NOTE, we are only recording arches that are at least six (6) square feet.
+Any arch under six square feet will not be included in the arch list.

 This is a very brief and abbreviated overview on what constitutes an arch.